udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 - All the private keys must not be saved to the network.
 - Two factor authorization must be tuned on.
 UAW will provide TFA service to all the applications registered with UDAP.
 - In case of password loss, a combination of email and cell phone is required to recover the parent account with UDAP.

+User accounts are application specific.
+Any account is associated with an app.
+Different apps don’t share accounts.
+But account registering needs the help from the Universal Asset Wallet, for absolute security.

+Private keys are created in the UAW.
+They never should be exposed to applications.
+Once the public/private key pair is created, the public key is presented to the application's account creating process which may require more information from the users.
+The private key is encrypted and stored in UAW key ring.

+Each application must repeat the above process to acquire new customers.
+A UAW user will have as many identities as the number of applications he/she uses.

 ### 7.6 Data Storage Strategy